-Floor Area: The sum of the horizontal areas of the floor(s) of a structure enclosed by exterior walls, plus the horizontal areas of any unenclosed portions of a structure such as attached garages porches, patios and decks.
+[Moved to Structural Terms.
+Some modifications made when moved.]
+Floor Area: The sum of the horizontal areas of the floor(s) of a structure enclosed by and including the thickness of exterior walls, plus the horizontal areas of any unenclosed portions of a structure such as attached garages porches, patios and decks.

-Footprint: The entire area of ground covered by the structure(s) on a lot, including but not limited to cantilevered or similar overhanging extensions, as well as unenclosed structures, such as attached garages, porches, patios and decks.
+[Moved to Structural Terms.
+Some modifications made when moved.]
+Footprint: The entire area of ground covered by the structure(s) on a lot, including but not limited to cantilevered or similar overhanging extensions, as well as unenclosed structures, such as garages, porches, patios and decks.